ComradDoge/DogeEU4/README.md

 [quote]
 - Some UI support for resolutions with height x and x
 - Crusade on Cursed Letters #3, Final Question Mark
+- Forming Britain now requires all of the British isles instead of just a few provinces
+- Suomenusko deity modifiers slightly changed

+Missions
+- New Sapmi, Holstein, Gotland missions
+- Scania given Danish missions so it has something to do
+- Danelaw formable with ideas and missions added.
+(Jutland, Zealand, Skane.
+Don't be Denmark)

 [/quote]
 [/quote]